Join our newsletter for updates and exclusive content!

 While the above sufficed for our initial van life journey, we developed a few struggles filling our fresh water tank this way:

-• Despite labelled as “potable” we really questioned the cleanliness of some fill ups often.
+2. Despite being labelled as “potable” we really questioned the cleanliness of some fill ups often.

 I will never forget driving around in Upstate New York and trying 5+ spigots that were all winterized.
-This exact day was the day we discovered the following…
+This exact day was the day we discovered systems like the BluTech ARX+ , Guzzle H20 Stream, and the ClearSource Nomad.

 refill offgrid water in a campervan

-There are a couple of systems like this on the market.
-The only one we have personal experience with is the Blu Tech MRX+ Open Water Filtration System
+The only out-of-the-box “filter and fill” solution that we have personal experience with is the Blu Tech ARX+ Open Water Filtration System.
+This system:

 • Filters at 3 gallons per minute ( we can confirm this – our 5 gallon bucket takes about 1.5min)

-Watch Us Fill Our Water Tank with this System!
+Watch Us Fill Our Water Tank with the BluTech ARX+!

 Thanks for being here!
 Happy building!